Let’s Celebrate the Shortest Day of the Year!

-From now through the first of the year, graph the sunrise and sunset times and calculate the total hours of daylight.
+- From now through the first of the year, graph the sunrise and sunset times and calculate the total hours of daylight.
 Can you see the days getting shorter and then longer?
 How fast is it changing?
 If you have more advanced students, can they calculate the rate of the change?
 Can they predict sunrise a week or month ahead?

-Go to the Almanac of Key Terrestrial Events, Solstices, Equinoxes and Cross Quarters here and find the actual time of the Winter Solstice for your time zone.
-Using the links to the left, select the year your child was born and have him/her compare (it only goes back to 2000).
+- Go to the United States Naval Observatory and find the actual time of the Winter Solstice for your time zone.
+Select the year your child/student was born and have him/her compare (it only goes back to 2000).
 Is it later or earlier this year?
 By how much?
-Look ahead to 2020.
 How different will it be then?
-There is a lot to learn on this site, so browse around.

 Look at this comic about the winter solstice.
 Can you/your child liven it up a bit?